Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 3.2 Practice by yourself

-As we mentioned above, you’ll face 3 main types of questions in your Goldman Sachs interviews: behavioral, technical, and business acumen questions.
+As we mentioned above, you’ll face 3 main types of questions in your Goldman Sachs interviews: behavioral, technical, and business sense questions.

 And you’re going to want to do specific preparation for each question type.